 You can attach the Visual Studio debugger to a running process on a local or remote computer.
-After the process is running, click Debug / Attach to Process, or press CTRL+ALT+P, to start the Attach to Process dialog box.
+After the process is running, click Debug / Attach to Process (or press CTRL+ALT+P) to open the Attach to Process dialog box.

 |Visual C++ Note|